 How To Make Vanilla Bean Glaze

-In a small bowl combine 1 cup powder sugar, 2 Tablespoons of Eggnog, and 1 teaspoon vanilla bean paste.
+In a small bowl, combine 1 cup of powdered sugar, 2 tablespoons of eggnog, and 1 teaspoon of vanilla bean paste.
 You can substitute regular vanilla if you don’t have vanilla bean paste.

 Once the loaves are completely cooled, drizzle the vanilla bean eggnog glaze over the top of each loaf.